dazzafact/image_color_correction/README.md

 ![image](https://user-images.githubusercontent.com/67874406/187918735-78967b36-ce77-47cc-8a17-773ea856d988.png)

-**ReferenceImage with correct Colors.
-It is quite sufficient if only the card can be seen.**
+**ReferenceImage used as the basis for all further image processes.
+The colors of the image should be optimized to your liking..**

 ![image](https://user-images.githubusercontent.com/67874406/187906176-23303477-0dd7-4ef8-ae05-1e36f3e82de7.png)